bring-shrubbery/msagl-js/README.md

 ## Multi Dimensional Scaling
 Multi Dimensional Scaling layout should work too, but the routing is only with straight lines for now.
-If the lines
+If the lines from the code above
 ``` typescript
 const ss = new SugiyamaLayoutSettings()
 const ll = new LayeredLayout(g, ss, new CancelToken())